dmouscher/nomic/rules.md

 If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

 This rule takes precedence over every other rule determining the winner.

+## 302
+A rule-change is adopted if and only if a simple majority of eligible voters vote for it.